finance calculator

 Check whether your one‑ or two‑income household falls into a Pew‑style middle‑class band (2/3 to 2× median) for your area, adjusted for household size.

-Enter local median income, your combined household income, and household size to see where you land in the middle-class range.
+Enter local median income, your combined household income, and household size to see where you land in the middle‑class range using a simple equivalence scale.

-Use this middle-class income comparison calculator as a quick benchmark before deeper cost-of-living and financial planning analysis.
+Use this middle‑class income comparison calculator as a quick benchmark before deeper cost‑of‑living, debt, and financial planning analysis.

 Related calculators